|

 The Dedham Vale Society applied for a

-The Secretary of State ackowledged that it had made a legal error and withdrew its EIA screening opinion.
+The Secretary of State acknowledged that it had made a legal error and withdrew its EIA screening opinion.

 Greater Anglia asked The Secretary of State for a 2nd EIA screening opinion.